The Annual Review Of The Exposure Control Plan Must Document

 The Annual Review of the Exposure Control Plan Must Document – Here’s Why That Matters More Than You Think

 Let’s start with a story.
 The result?
+The safety manager handed over a generic form filled out once and never updated.
+They had safety protocols posted on the wall, hard hats were mandatory, and workers wore respirators when tearing out old insulation.
+A few years back, I was consulting for a construction firm that thought they were doing everything right.
 But during an OSHA inspection, the compliance officer asked for their annual exposure control plan review documentation.
-Which means they had safety protocols posted on the wall, hard hats were mandatory, and workers wore respirators when tearing out old insulation.
-A few years back, I was consulting for a construction firm that thought they were doing everything right.
-Also, the safety manager handed over a generic form filled out once and never updated.
 A six-figure fine and a month-long shutdown.

 That’s the thing about exposure control plans – having one isn’t enough.
-The annual review of the exposure control plan must document real changes, real risks, and real actions taken.
+Here's the thing — the annual review of the exposure control plan must document real changes, real risks, and real actions taken.
 Otherwise, you’re just going through the motions.
-Turns out it matters.

 If you're in construction, manufacturing, or any industry handling hazardous substances, this isn’t just paperwork.
-Plus, it’s protection.
+Here's the thing — it’s protection.
 For your workers, your business, and your peace of mind.

 What Is an Exposure Control Plan (And Why Should You Care)?

 Under OSHA’s respiratory protection standard (29 CFR 1910.134), employers must create and maintain these plans.
 But here’s the kicker: the annual review of the exposure control plan must document specific elements to remain compliant.
-This isn’t optional.
+Consider this: this isn’t optional.
 It’s the difference between passing an audit and facing serious penalties.

 The plan typically includes: